3Jlou4eJluk/projects/four_russians_method/readme.md

 3. input m, n, k (first matrix shape are (m, n), second are (n, k), result are (m, k)
 4. Output is first * second

->You can use pipe to redirect python_generation_script.py output to Bitpacked_Boolean_Matrix.cpp
+You can use pipe to redirect python_generation_script.py output to Bitpacked_Boolean_Matrix.cpp like that

+>bash
+>python python_generation_script.py | ./a.out

 ## Features: